Blog

 Because AI is so good at spotting risk potential, your system can also issue ‘pre-warning’ notifications to help you avoid or better prepare for incidents.

 Take overcrowding at platform barriers.
 This can lead to problems such as social distancing issues, passengers missing their trains, and potential aggression towards staff.
-Better to avoid this scenario all together.
+It is better to avoid this scenario altogether.
 With AI/analytics, you can.
-Your system will spot when the number of people present is reaching a pre-specified threshold, and correlate this with train arrivals to assess impact on passenger flow.
-It knows when to automatically dispatch more support staff and/or update passenger info points to ensure wait times for both boarding and alighting passengers is minimised.
+Your system will spot when the number of people present reaches a pre-specified threshold and correlate this with train arrivals to assess the impact on passenger flow.
+It knows when to automatically dispatch more support staff and update passenger info points to minimise wait times for boarding and alighting passengers.

 Smoke detection is another good example.
-Here the pre-warning notification can alert relevant personnel to the presence of smoke, prioritise footage from cameras to help confirm the presence of fire, and line up fire response protocols should positive confirmation be received.
+Here the pre-warning notification can alert relevant personnel to the presence of smoke, prioritise footage from cameras to help confirm the presence of fire and initiate fire response protocols should positive confirmation be received.